 A “Resource” or “Aggregation” refers to an ALR, as defined in Protocol Section 2, Definitions and Acronyms.

-All references to ALR in this document refer to an ALR that is also a Controllable Load Resource.
+All references to ALR in this attachment refer to an ALR that is also a Controllable Load Resource.

-2 Change Control Process

-Changes to this document require the approval of the Technical Advisory Committee (TAC) and may be subject to TAC Subcommittee review at TAC’s discretion.

-In the following cases, after review and recommendation by TAC, revisions to this document must be approved by the ERCOT Board:

-The revisions require an ERCOT project for implementation; and

-The revisions are related to a Nodal Protocol Revision Request (NPRR), a Planning Guide Revision Request (PGRR), or a revision request requiring an ERCOT project for implementation.

-Upon approval of revisions, ERCOT shall post the revised procedure to the ERCOT website within three Business Days.

-3 Telemetry and Metering Requirements
+2 Telemetry and Metering Requirements

 A QSE Telemetry

 A Qualified Scheduling Entity (QSE) representing a Load Resource is required to send Resource-level Real-Time telemetry to ERCOT every two seconds per Protocol Section 6.5.5.2, Operational Data Requirements; Nodal Operating Guide, Section 7, Telemetry and Communication, and the ERCOT Nodal ICCP Communication Handbook available on the ERCOT website.
-Telemetered data points are specific to the service being provided, and are listed in detail in Protocol Section 6.5.5.2.
+Telemetered data points are specific to the service being provided and are listed in detail in Protocol Section 6.5.5.2.

 The relevant telemetry signals shall represent one of the following: